Skip to main content

 There is a direct conflict between maintaining as low a cost base as is possible, particularly in a high wage inflation environment, and the service level given to the ultimate customer on the doorstep.

-Next-day options may not be available on weekends or cut-off times may be uncompetitive, and customers may get a totally different delivery experience depending on what day they place an order.
+Next-day options may not be available on weekends, or cut-off times may be uncompetitive, and customers may get a totally different delivery experience depending on what day they place an order.

 4. Pre-existing courier relationships and delivery costs

-If the 3PL partner is applying a pass-through margin on final mile, it can be very meaningful and certainly one that requires transparency.
+If the 3PL partner is applying a pass-through margin on the final mile, it can be very meaningful and certainly one that requires transparency.

 THG Ingenuity warehouse against blue sky with clouds